stanford-policylab/opp/py/data_readme_template.md

 - Contraband found information is only available for a small subset of
   searches: the raw data can tell you if a probable cause search or a consent search yielded contraband, but cannot tell you if contraband was located during a search conducted incident to arrest.
-We therefore exclude California from our contraband analysis.
+(Note that in many cases we cast NA contraband to F, but in this case we do not, because we simply do not have contraband recovery data for non-discretionary searches).
+We still include California in our contraband analysis because exclude non-discretionary searches like those incident to arrest.
 - Raw data contains shift time is included, but is not sufficiently granular to yield reliable stop time.